vladdu/xtext.unittesting/README.md

 ## Usage
 By default, XtextTest searches for models on the classpath.
 So just put it either beside your unit-test in the java-folder or create a folder added as resource folder where you put your test-models.
 Consider adding a folder named like the test-class wich then contains all tested models.

-Add a dependency to plugin org.eclipselabs.xtext.utils.unittesting in MANIFEST.MF Derive your test class from org.eclipselabs.xtext.utils.unittesting.XtextTest
+Add a dependency to plugin `com.itemis.xtext.testing` in `MANIFEST.MF`.
+Derive your test class from `com.itemis.xtext.testing.XtextTest`.

-Add @RunWith(XtextRunner.class) as class annotation Add @InjectWith(<MyDsl>InjectorProvider.class) as class annotation.
-Xtext will generate an implementation of IInjectorProvider for your DSL.
+Add `@RunWith(XtextRunner.class)` as class annotation Add `@InjectWith(<MyDsl>InjectorProvider.class)` as class annotation.
+Xtext will generate an implementation of `IInjectorProvider` for your DSL.

 ```java
 @RunWith(XtextRunner2.class)